ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. rubric:: Footnotes

 ..
-[1] Tasks in each role see their own role's defaults.
+[1] Tasks in each role see their own role's defaults if specified, or those from the role's dependencies.
 Tasks defined outside of a role see the last role's defaults.
 ..
 [2] Variables defined in inventory file or provided by dynamic inventory.
 ..
 [3] Includes vars added by 'vars plugins' as well as host_vars and group_vars which are added by the default vars plugin shipped with Ansible.
 ..
-[4] When created with set_facts's cacheable option, variables have the high precedence in the play,
-       but are the same as a host facts precedence when they come from the cache.
+[4] When created with set_facts's cacheable option, variables have the high precedence in the play, but are the same as a host facts precedence when they come from the cache.
+..
+[5] Tasks in each role see their own role's vars if specified, or those from the role's dependencies.
+Tasks defined outside of a role see the last role's vars.
+..
+[6] Tasks in each role see their own role's params if specified, or those from the role's dependencies.
+Role params are not exposed outside of the role.
+..
+[7] Role params are nto specified within ``vars:`` they are top level params specified as part of the role definition
+..
+[8] Roles loaded using ``include_role`` do not have their defaults or vars available in the play scope until they are encountered during the playbook execution, and when ``public: true`` is defined.
+Use of ``roles:`` or ``import_role`` makes the defaults and vars available to the play scope at playbook parsing time.
+..
+[9] Roles do not share a parent relationship, and as such, all roles have their parent set to the play.
+There is no special handling of a role that includes or imports another role from a variable precedence perspective.
+A role that is included or imported from another role exists in the play scope, and does not use special handling of the vars/defaults of the role that included it.
+In the specific case described here, the role that includes another, is not considered a dependency.

 .. note:: Within any section, redefining a var overrides the previous instance.
           If multiple groups have the same variable, the last one loaded wins.